 automatic machines were also installed within the pier which provided alternative entertainment for

-Eastbourne Pier - view from Camera Obscura to seafront
+Eastbourne Pier - view from the Camera Obscura to seafront

 Steamers: Paddle steamers used to call at the pier to pick